-- Fold out the booms (see section 10.1, on page 153) - Lower the machine, i.e. move in the integrated running gear.
+- Fold out the booms - Lower the machine, i.e. move in the integrated running gear.

 If the integrated running gear is not moved in

 - o the coulters can suddenly shoot to the rear and upwards at any time and cause extremely serious injuries - o never remain in the coulter swivelling area.